Alexis117/intelimetrica/README.md

-# intelimetrica
+# Intelimetrica Test
-REST API Test for Intelimetrica
+REST API Test for Intelimetrica, built with Django and Django Rest Framework